oneoffcoder/books/sphinx/python-dothis/source/dictionary-merging.rst

 .. highlight:: python
    :linenothreshold: 1

-Avoid explicit iterations when merging two dictionaries.
+Avoid explicit loops when merging two dictionaries.

 Don't do this
 ^^^^^^^^^^^^^